Combat Anxiety With Dr. Threlkel’s Holistic Tips

 There have been numerous studies on the effect of nature on mental health, and it seems clear that getting outside into green space is right for you.
 We spend so much time in urban areas, racing from one thing to another, that it’s no wonder the stress builds up.

 You might have come across the term ‘forest bathing‘ recently.
-This Japanese practice of spending time in nature to enhance well being is becoming popular in the West.
+This Japanese practice of spending time in nature to enhance well being and one’s overall happiness is becoming popular in the West.
 The act of hearing birdsong and seeing trees can have a calming effect.

 You don’t have to go out in the wild though, find a green park and sit for your lunch break.
 Enjoy the trees and birds around you.